jeromekelleher/ercs/docs/source/index.rst

             """
-            Sets up the simulation so that we calculate identity at the specified number of points, the maximum distance between points is max_distance and  mutation happends at the specified rate.
+            Sets up the simulation so that we calculate identity at the specified number of points, the maximum distance between points is max_distance and mutation happens at the specified rate.
             """
             self.mutation_rate = mutation_rate
             self.distances = np.linspace(0, max_distance, num_points)